-- 1.1 These Recommendations set out the considerations that bear on the actuary's professional work in the area of the determination of non-guaranteed charges and benefits for new individual life insurance contracts and annuity contracts.
-They also address the closely related process of the periodic redetermination of non-guaranteed charges and benefits for business in force.
-They elaborate on the requirements expressed in the Guides and Interpretative Opinions as to Professional Conduct of the American Academy of Actuaries.
-The word "individual" applies both to individual contracts and to individual-type contracts which are issued under a "group" umbrella of any trust which does not have the discretion to select the insurer(s) on behalf of all the individual policy-holders. - 1.2 These Recommendations apply to contracts on which charges or benefits may vary at the discretion of the company, such as: (i) universal life contracts, (ii) indeterminate premium policies, and (iii) so-called "excess interest" policies.
-They do not apply to policyholder dividends, which are covered by the Recommendations on Participating Business, nor to any charges or benefits that contractually follow a separate account result or a defined index.
-To the extent that a contract involves both non-guaranteed charges and benefits and policyholder dividends, it is subject to both these Recommendations and the Recommendations on Participating Business. - 1.3 "Sound actuarial principles" are defined by paragraph (b) of the Academy's Interpretative Opinion 4 as follows:
+- 1.1 Purpose-This standard sets out the considerations that bear on the actuary's professional work in the area of the determination of non-guaranteed charges and benefits for new individual life insurance contracts and annuity contracts.
+It also addresses the closely related process of the periodic redetermination of non-guaranteed charges and benefits for business in force.
+It elaborates on the requirements expressed in the Guides and Interpretative Opinions as to Professional Conduct of the American Academy of Actuaries. - 1.2 Scope-This standard applies to contracts on which charges or benefits may vary at the discretion of the company, such as: (1) universal life contracts, (2) indeterminate premium policies, and (3) so-called "excess interest" policies.
+It does not apply to policyholder dividends, which are covered by Actuarial Standard of Practice (ASOP) No. 15, Dividend Determination and Illustration for Participating Individual Life Insurance Policies and Annuity Contracts.
+Nor does it apply to any charges or benefits that contractually follow a separate account result or a defined index.
+To the extent that a contract involves both non-guaranteed charges and benefits and policyholder dividends, it is subject to both this standard and ASOP No. 15. - 1.3 Effective Date-This standard became effective in January 1987.